-Futures refer to derivative products whose value is based on the price of the underlying asset, but this pricing is not direct.
-2 models are most commonly used for pricing of futures trading career contracts:
+Futures refer to derivative products whose value is based on the underlying asset’s price.
+Still, this pricing is not direct.
+2 models are most commonly used for pricing futures trading career contracts:

 This model does not allow for arbitrage or when traders benefit from price differences in two/more markets.

-Therefore, the price of a Futures trading career contract is equivalent to Spot Price minus Net Costs in carrying asset till maturity date.
+Therefore, the price of a Futures trading career contract is equivalent to the Spot Price minus Net Costs in carrying assets till the maturity date.

 Futures Price= Spot Price + (Carry Cost- Carry Return)

-Carry cost is the cost of holding the asset till futures trading career contract matures.
-Carry return is the income derived from the asset while holding it like dividends, bonus etc.
+Carry is the cost of holding the asset until the futures trading career contract matures.
+Carry return is the income derived from the asset while holding it, like dividends, bonuses, etc.

-Keeping a position open in the cash market can mean losses or gains and price of futures trading career contract forms the basis of these.
+Keeping a position open in the cash market can mean losses or gains, and the price of futures trading career contracts forms the basis of these.

-Expectancy Model: This states that future price of an asset is the spot price expected in the future.
-So market sentiment is the key to pricing of futures trading career contract according to this model.
+Expectancy Model: This states that the future price of an asset is the spot price expected in the future.
+So, market sentiment is the key to pricing futures trading career contracts according to this model.

-This model holds that there is no link between the present spot price of asset and its futures trading prices.
+This model holds no link between the present spot price of an asset and its futures trading prices.
 Trends mean everything in this model, where future prices are used to anticipate price fluctuation in the cash segment.

-Different between the futures trading prices and its spot price is the basis.
-The basis is negative if futures trading prices of the asset is trading higher than spot price and positive if the opposite is true.
+The difference between the futures trading prices and its spot price is the basis.
+If the asset’s futures basis is negative, the trading prices are higher than the spot price, and positive if the opposite is true.

-- The basis of asset is negative: Bull market
+- The basis of an asset is negative: Bull market

 - The basis of the asset is positive: Bear market

-Sale and purchase if futures trading career contract is the same as transacting units of stock from the cash market.
+The sale and purchase of a futures trading career contract are the same as transacting stock units from the cash market.
 The only difference is the delivery is not immediate.
-As far as index futures trading techniques is concerned, you can trade in the same way as you would in shares.
+Regarding index futures trading techniques, you can trade the same way as in shares.

-Buying a Futures Contract: Steps to take in the Present
+8. Buying a Futures Contract: Steps to Take in the Present

-A prerequisite of stock market trading, whether in the derivative segment is the future trading account.
-Apart from this, you also have to pay the entire value of shares purchased if the transaction is in the cash segment.
+The future trading account is a prerequisite of stock market trading, whether in the derivative segment.
+You must also pay the entire value of shares purchased if the transaction is in the cash segment.

 Upfront payment is referred to as margin money.
-This reduces the risk an exchange undertakes and helps in maintenance of the integrity of a market.
-Once a futures trading career contract is purchased, the margin money is handed over.
+This reduces the risk an exchange undertakes and helps maintain the integrity of a market.
+The margin money is handed over once a futures trading career contract is purchased.

-While trading in future contracts, transactions do not involve the immediate delivery of assets.
-Settling of contract happens only on the date that it expires.
+While trading in futures contracts, transactions do not involve the immediate delivery of assets.
+Settling of the contract happens only on the date that it expires.
 Traders can also settle before the contract’s expiry if they choose to do so.

-Buying a Futures Contract: Steps to take in the Present
+10. Buying a Futures Contract: Steps to Take in the Present

-A futures market requires individual investors to engage in 4 different kinds of margins without which buying or selling is not possible.
+A futures market requires individual investors to engage in 4 different kinds of margins, without which buying or selling is impossible.

 - Initial margin- This is the percentage of the total value of the contract which has to be paid upfront

-- Exposure margin- Set by the exchange for controlling market volatility and too much speculation
+- Exposure margin- Set by the exchange to control market volatility and too much speculation

 - Premium Margin- paid to contract sellers/writers

-- Mark to Market Margin- Covers difference between contract cost and closing cost
+- Mark to Market Margin- Covers the difference between contract and closing costs.

-Initial margin is the percentage of the open position and is set for different positions by clearing or exchange house.
-Factors influencing the amount of initial margin are volatility of stock and interest cost.
+The initial margin is the percentage of the open position and is set for different positions by clearing or exchange house.
+Factors influencing the amount of initial margin are the volatility of stock and interest cost.

-Exposure margin is set by exchanges for controlling volatility and excessive speculation and is levied on the value of the contract that has to be brought or sold.
+Exchanges set the exposure margin to control volatility and excessive speculation, and they levy it on the value of the contract that one has to buy or sell.

 Mark to Market Margin- This is the difference between the contract’s cost and its closing price on the day of the purchase of the contract.
 Following this, the margin covers daily differences in closing prices.

-Premium Margin- This is the amount provided to the seller for composing contracts.
-Mentioned on per share basis usually, this enables the buyer to pay the margin when one receives the same as a seller.
+Premium Margin- This is the amount the seller provides for composing contracts.
+Mentioned on a per share basis, usually, this enables the buyer to pay the margin when one receives the same as a seller.

 The hardest advice for a trader is to follow the trends.
-Traders are independent-minded individualists who are not one of the crowd or part of the herd.
-Bucking the trend will not work, following it will.
+Traders are independent-minded individualists who do not follow the crowd or belong to the herd.
+Bucking the trend will not work; following it will.

-Be very clear about your reasons for stepping into futures trading techniques, if you want to reach the milestones for success.
-Successful futures trading techniques is all about being crystal clear about possible market fluctuations in the coming time.
-If you lack clarity, don’t expect to get very far in the markets.
+Be clear about your reasons for stepping into futures trading techniques to reach the milestones for success.
+Successful futures trading techniques are all about being crystal clear about possible market fluctuations in the coming time.
+Don’t expect to get far in the markets if you lack clarity.

 Performance is everything when it comes to futures trading techniques.
 So, you must avoid over-trading and apply money management techniques for trading.